Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

 As the identity is a continuous map, we simply map the function values \(\rf_\dims(\Param_k)\) from \(\VarInfo_\timestep\) to itself in \(\Info_\timestep\).
 We therefore only need to find a way to continuously construct the inner products of \(\Info_\timestep\) from \(\VarInfo_\timestep\).
 Since \(\nabla\rf_\dims(\Param_k)\) is contained in \(V_{\timestep+1}\) by its definition \eqref{eq: vector space of evaluation points} and \(\rv_{[0:\dimV_{\timestep+1})}\) is a basis of \(V_{\timestep+1}\) by construction (Definition~\ref{def: previsible orthonormal coordinate system}), we have for all \(k,l\le \timestep\)

-Since \(\dimV_{\timestep +1}\) is almost surely constant by \ref{ind: full dimension}\footnote{ We sketch a path to get rid of the strict positive definiteness assumption in the outlook (Section~\ref{sec: outlook}).
-In this case \ref{ind: full dimension} and \ref{ind: evaluation points asymptotically different} are lost.
+Since \(\dimV_{\timestep +1}\) is almost surely constant by \ref{ind: full dimension}\footnote{ \ref{ind: full dimension} and \ref{ind: evaluation points asymptotically different} have to be sacrificed if one wanted to get rid of the strict positive definiteness assumption in future work.
 This argument then has to be replaced using an upper bound on the \(\dimV_{\timestep+1}\) and Lemma~\ref{lem: gamma is triangular}. }, this covers most of the inner products of \(\Info_\timestep\).
 What is left are the inner products using \(\param_0\).
 If \(\param_0 = 0\), then all those inner products are zero and the zero map does the job.

 In the following we therefore assume \(\param_0 \neq 0\).
 Because \(\param_0\) is deterministic, we do not need to construct \(\|\param_0\|^2 = \radius^2\) from \(\VarInfo_\timestep\) as a constant map does the job.
 Since \(\param_0\neq 0\) implies \(\rv_0 = \frac{\param_0}{\|\param_0\|}\) by construction (Definition~\ref{def: previsible orthonormal coordinate system}), we have for all \(k\le \timestep\)